 ØThe holding period of the securities is 6515 days or 17 years and 10 months.

-ØThe FD is quarterly compounding and a cumulative deposit.
+ØThe FD is a quarterly compounding and a cumulative deposit.

-Concept of Fixed Investment: In this concept, you give your money to a bank/company for investment in a fixed deposit.
+The concept of Fixed Investment: In this concept, you give your money to a bank/company for investment in a fixed deposit.
 By this, you ensure capital protection of your money but the returns are far lower than ownership.
-In fact, at times these returns cannot even beat the inflationary costs and gradually erodes the time value of you money.
-In the given example, the bank gives you a XIRR of 8% on your cumulative FD investment.
-In case, you require a business loan of larger amount then the same bank will provide a loan at 12%.
+In fact, at times these returns cannot even beat the inflationary costs and gradually erodes the time value of your money.
+In the given example, the bank gives you an XIRR of 8% on your cumulative FD investment.
+In case, you require a business loan of the larger amount then the same bank will provide a loan at 12%.
 Now, if you have to repay this loan, then your investments must fetch you a minimum of 18% return to repay and beat the inflation.

 Asset Allocation: An investor must remember that he must not risk everything in one type of investment.
-He must follow the cardinal principle of diversification of asset allocation and invest in equity as per his risk return profile, which is function of his age, risk appetite and liabilities.
-Normally you must invest 100 minus your age percentage in equity.
+He must follow the cardinal principle of diversification of asset allocation and invest in equity as per his risk-return profile, which is a function of his age, risk appetite and liabilities.
+Normally you must invest 100 minuses your age percentage in equity.
 Therefore, if your age is 60 then you may allocate up to 40% of your investments towards equity or if your age is 30 then the equity exposure can go up to 70%.

 Lessons: Owning shares is ownership of the bank/company and is beneficial in the long-term than merely investing in FDs.
 Firstly, shares give much higher returns than fixed income instruments.
 Secondly, shares additionally earn dividend income that does not come with fixed income instruments.
 Thirdly, shares have lesser tax liability than fixed income instruments.
 However, while investment in fixed income instruments ensures capital protection, investment in shares is subject to market risk.
 Therefore, have faith in ownership of shares with a long-term investment horizon of more than 7 years.